Uncle Drew: Uncle Drew PepsiMax advertisements

 In 2012, PepsiCo embarked on an internet-based advertising campaign for Pepsi Max with the character "Uncle Drew" played by Kyrie Irving.
 The first advertisement was conceived as being in the form of a short film rather than an explicit commercial.
 During the advertising campaign, some of the shorts were edited down to 30 second segments which appeared both online and on television.
 The original short was wildly popular; it was reported to be the second most watched "advertisement" on YouTube that year and among the 50 most-viewed viral videos worldwide, garnering more than 22 million views.
 PepsiCo and its advertising agency Davie Brown Entertainment quickly rolled out another commercial, Uncle Drew: Chapter 2, this time co-starring future NBA teammate Kevin Love and opening with an extended cameo by basketball legend Bill Russell.
 Over the next few years two more chapters followed, including NBA and WNBA stars Maya Moore, Nate Robinson, Ray Allen, Baron Davis, and J.B.
 Smoove.
-Some of these players appeared in the 2018 feature length movie.
-Each chapter ranged between 5 to 7 minutes in length.
+Some of these players appeared in the 2018 feature-length movie.
+Each chapter ranged between 5 and 7 minutes in length.
 Collectively they received over 118 million views by mid 2020 on YouTube.

 The intention of these shorts was to form the backbone of an advertising campaign but Pepsi decided not to be heavy handed with the product.
 Marc Gilbar, then a creative director at Davie Brown, described how product placement was sufficient for their goals "[We] put a couple of barrel coolers of Pepsi MAX on the outside of the court.
 It was a warm night, and they were free, so people naturally started drinking it.
 In some places it may have felt like it was placed there, and it was, but the people weren't acting."
 PepsiCo also owns the Gatorade brand which can be seen in the shorts and feature films.

-Kyrie Irving is credited as writer and director in these productions but that is inaccurate.
-He did develop the character's personality, improvised dialog, and blocked out a lot scenes.
-But in fact, Gilbar and the Davie Brown team created the Uncle Drew universe, makeup artist Ed French came up with the character's look, and Jonathan Klein directed.
+Kyrie Irving was credited as writer and director in these productions as he developed the character's personality, improvised dialog, and blocked out a lot of scenes.
+Additionally, Gilbar and the Davie Brown team created the Uncle Drew universe, makeup artist Ed French came up with the character's look, and Jonathan Klein directed.
 Klein was reported to give up credit to Irving to make the shorts seem more intriguing.
-Gilbar went on to be involved with the production of the 2018 feature length movie.
+Gilbar went on to be involved with the production of the 2018 feature-length movie.